zhanghx0905/cpp2py-cython/README.md

 ## Features

-- C literal macros are mapped to Python variables.
+- Global vars and literal macros are wrapped in the `cvar` object.
 - C/C++ enums are mapped to Python enums (enum.Enum).
 - C/C++ class/struct/union are mapped to Cython extension types.
   - Methods/Static Methods are wrapped, data members are mapped to Python property with getter and setter (if the field is mutable)